 TAKE ACTION: Take action!!!!

-Lastly, I’d like to recommend you check my complete guide on how to become location independent.
-It goes into detail on how to work abroad, finance your trip, plan everything, and more.
+Lastly, I’d like to recommend you check my complete guide on how to become location-independent.
+It details how to work abroad, finance your trip, plan everything, and more.

 LET ME HELP YOU TRAVEL MORE BY GETTING ADDITIONAL TIPS AND INSPIRATION VIA THE MONTHLY NEWSLETTER.